Pecon/Agora/README.md

 [tr][/tr] - Table row.
 Must be a child of table.
 [td][/td] - Table column.
 Must be a child of tr.
 [img][/img] - Embeds an image from the url specified by the inner text.
+[audio][/audio] - Embeds HTML5 audio from the url specified by the inner text.
+This must link directly to the audio file, much like an img tag.
 [video][/video] - Embeds an HTML5 video from the url specified by the inner text.
 This must link directly to the video file, much like the img tag.
 [youtube][/youtube] - Embeds a video from Youtube using the youtube url specified by the inner text.
 [vimeo][/vimeo] - Embeds a video from Vimeo using the vimeo url specified by the inner text.